Fires Across California Force Evacuations, Claim Homes And At Least One Life

 Excessive heat and fire warnings remain in effect from the National Weather Service across much of California, where crews are battling a number of powerful wildfires.

-As of Saturday morning, a spokesperson for the California Department of Forestry and Fire Protection (CAL FIRE) said there were close to a dozen fires that crews were working to contain.
-A map from the department shows they span from the Oregon border south to San Diego County; from the west, in Santa Barbara County, to the east, on the border with Nevada.
+As of Saturday morning, a spokesperson for the California Department of Forestry and Fire Protection said, there were close to a dozen fires that crews were working to contain.
+A map from the department shows they span from the Oregon border south to San Diego County, and from the west, in Santa Barbara County, to the east, on the border with Nevada.

 "We have roughly about 500 firefighters assigned, and we have more coming in today, including an incident management team," says Lee Beyer, a public information officer with the U.S. Forest Service.
 He says that as of Saturday morning, the fire seems to be moving away from homes and other structures.